FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    There is no water storage, so there is no two-phase flow.

 2. The flow depth volume (in the TAILINGS_CV.DAT file) is summed up and reported as INFLOW volume in the SUMMARY.OUT file.
-   This can be com- pared to the known or estimated tailings dam volume.
+   This can be compared to the known or estimated tailings dam volume.
    It is contingent upon the user to either assess the depth of the tailings by grid element or knowing the tailings surface elevation and pre-dam topography to compute the tailings depth as the difference between two surfaces in CAD or GIS.

 3. If storage volume vs stage data is available, this would allow the user to check the volume associated with the depths in the TAILINGS_CV.DAT file.
-   The user should not use the project volume vs stage data because this makes all the volume available at the toe of the dam and there is no routing of the mud- flow through the dam breach.
+   The user should not use the project volume vs stage data because this makes all the volume available at the toe of the dam and there is no routing of the mudflow through the dam breach.
    Only a portion of the tailings will actually flow through the breach.

 FILE: TAILINGS_STACK_DEPTH.DAT